pliduino/gd-gen/README.md

 ---

-## ✨ Features
+## Features

-- ✅ Automatic generation of C++ boilerplate for Godot
+- Automatic generation of C++ boilerplate for Godot
-- ✅ Similar to UE5's reflection system, but adapted for Godot
+- Similar to UE5's reflection system, but adapted for Godot
-- ✅ Reduces manual code and improves consistency
-- ✅ Integrates cleanly with Godot's GDExtension workflow

 ---

-## 🚀 Getting Started
+## Getting Started

 Before continuing with the manual steps below, consider using [GD-Gen Easy Setup](https://github.com/pliduino/gd-gen-easy-setup) for a quick and automated project setup.

 1. **Install**
-   Clone this repository to your project folder, it has scons so just compile as normal with "scons".
+   Clone this repository to your project folder, it uses scons so just compile as normal with "scons".

    ```bash
    git clone https://github.com/pliduino/gd-gen.git